-Valicare's modern isolator-equipped test laboratory meets GMP & GLP requirements and the DIN EN ISO 14644 standard
+Valicare's modern isolator-equipped test laboratory meets GMP requirements and the DIN EN ISO 14644 standard

 We test the quality of your biological indicators, BIs, and support you with special laboratory services for process development and validation of your isolators.

-Valicare's modern testing laboratory, the ValicareLab, is equipped with a sterilization isolator, meets the requirements of good manufacturing and laboratory practice, GMP and GLP and is in accordance with the ISO 14644 cleanroom standard.
+Valicare's modern testing laboratory, the ValicareLab, is equipped with a sterilization isolator, meets the requirements of good manufacturing and laboratory practice, GMP and is in accordance with the ISO 14644 cleanroom standard.

-Our experts, working in compliance with EMA or FDA standards and cGMP and GLP guidelines, provide high quality laboratory services, that follow the regulatory requirements and meet the specific requirements of the customers.
+Our experts, working in compliance with EMA or FDA standards and cGMP guidelines, provide high quality laboratory services, that follow the regulatory requirements and meet the specific requirements of the customers.

 Laboratory activities are accomplished in compliance to our quality management system, which is built and sustainably improved in accordance to DIN EN ISO 9001:2015, and annually supervised by an independent certification body.